Israel is pausing operations in some parts of Gaza amid mounting horror over starvation. Will it be enough?

 The situation dramatically worsened in early March, when Israel imposed a complete blockade on Gaza in an effort to force Hamas to release the hostages it still held.

 Hunger was already widespread in Gaza and in the following months only grew.
-Bakeries and community kitchens closed, and prices in markets soared well beyond what most Gazans could afford.
-The United Nations warned that malnutrition was on the rise while nearly 6,000 aid trucks sat at the border.
+The UN warned that malnutrition was on the rise while nearly 6,000 aid trucks sat at the border.

 More than 1,000 people have been killed since May in desperate efforts to obtain food for their families, the UN says, almost all of them by the Israeli military.